Our call for Innovation is EXTENDED!

-Hosted by the Society for Marketing Professional Services (SMPS), Build Business is the premier educational event for marketing and business development professionals in the A/E/C industries.
-Our annual conference focuses on building business and will take place as a blended conference, both in-person at a reduced capacity and as a full virtual conference.
+Hosted by the Society for Marketing Professional Services (SMPS),this premier educational event is for marketing and business development professionals in the A/E/C industries.
+Our annual conference focuses on content that furthers the SMPS Vision of Business Transformed through Marketing Leadership and will take place as a blended conference, presenting both an in-person and digital experience.

-To continue to help our conference participants and their firms grow, we’re looking for timely, relevant sessions outlined below to help our conference participants and their firms.
+To continue to help our conference participants and their firms grow, we’re looking for timely, relevant sessions outlined below.
 As a reference, our conference attendees generally have 11-20 years of A/E/C experience within marketing and business development.

-Participation as a presenter in Build Business is voluntary.
+Participation as a presenter in the annual conference is voluntary.
 In recognition of a presenter’s contribution of time and effort, a complimentary full‐conference registration is awarded to presenters whose proposals are accepted.
 However, each presenter remains responsible for their own expenses (travel, lodging, etc.).

 By participating, presenters will: